-Rep. Richard A. Voke (D-Chelsea), chairman of the House Ways and Means Committee, made no public statement during the tax debate.
-He has supported the temporary tax package for fiscal 1989 but opposes the governor's call for permanent new taxes for fiscal 1990, which began July 1.
+Rep. Richard A. Voke (D-Chelsea), chairman of the House Ways and Means Committee ... has supported the temporary tax package for fiscal 1989 but opposes the governor's call for permanent new taxes for fiscal 1990, which began July 1....